Bell nonlocality and entanglement in $\chi_{cJ}$ decays into baryon pair: Abstract

 \section{Abstract}

-We present a systematic analysis of Bell nonlocality and entanglement in $\chi_{cJ}$ decays into baryon pair ($B\bar{B}$) ($J=0,1,2$).
-From the baryon-antibaryon spin density matrix, we construct measurable Bell observables and concurrence, revealing a striking hierarchy of quantum correlations: $\chi_{c0}$ decays exhibit maximal violation and entanglement; $\chi_{c1}$ decays violate Bell inequalities for $\theta_1 \in (0, \pi)$ with angle-modulated strength; we find that $B\bar B$ in $\chi_{c2}$ decays is in separable state, and no indication is found for the Bell inequality violation.
-We provide complete analytical results for $J=0,1$ and quantitative, uncertainty-aware estimations for $J=2$ using experimental inputs.
-The results indicates that the $\chi_{cJ}$ system as a novel platform for testing quantum entanglement in high-energy collisions.
+We present a systematic analysis of Bell nonlocality and entanglement in $\chi_{cJ}$($J=0,1,2$) decays into baryon pair($B\bar{B}$), with particular emphasis on their production via the process $e^+e^- \to \psi(2S) \to \gamma \chi_{cJ}$ at BESIII.
+From the baryon-antibaryon spin density matrix, we construct measurable Bell observables and concurrence, revealing a striking hierarchy of quantum correlations: $\chi_{c0}$ decays exhibit maximal violation and entanglement; $\chi_{c1}$ decays violate Bell inequalities for $\theta_1 \in (0, \pi)$ with angle-modulated strength; we find that the $B\bar{B}$ pair in $\chi_{c2}$ decays is in a separable state, and no indication of Bell inequality violation is observed.
+We provide complete analytical results for $J=0,1$ and quantitative, uncertainty-aware estimations for $J=2$ based on experimental inputs from BESIII.
+These results establish the $\chi_{cJ}$ system produced via this radiative transition as a novel and promising platform for testing quantum entanglement and Bell nonlocality in high-energy collisions.